 One significant benefit of setting out on an African zebra migration safari is that they are most dramatic during the low tourism season in Botswana, meaning lower lodge rates and fewer safari vehicles.
 The Boteti River on the western edge of Makgadikgadi Pans National Park provides one of the only permanent water sources in the area for thirsty zebras, which means that large concentrations of zebra can be found there as the herds move in and out of the Pans area.

 Once, mass large mammal migrations occurred throughout southern Africa on a tremendous scale, including the migration of an estimated half a million wildebeest through Botswana’s Central Kalahari Game Reserve.
 These migrations have all but been eradicated, mainly due to the erection of cattle / veterinary fences blocking the original routes.
 The revival of the zebra migrations in Botswana has led researchers and conservationists to hope that ancestral migratory routes could be recovered if given the opportunity, not just in Botswana but throughout the world.

-It does not require a leap of logic to understand that migrations can allow large mammal numbers to increase beyond what they might if they were resident in an area by ensuring that resources are not over-utilized (by over-grazing for example).
-It is too soon to tell what impact these zebra migrations will have on zebra numbers, but for those fortunate enough to witness them moving en-mass, there is no choice but to marvel at nature’s sheer genetic determination and resilience.
+It does not require a leap of logic to understand that migrations can allow large mammal numbers to increase beyond what they might if they were resident in an area by ensuring that resources are not over-utilized (by over-grazing, for example).
+It is too soon to tell what impact these zebra migrations will have on zebra numbers, but for those fortunate enough to witness them moving en mass, there is no choice but to marvel at nature’s sheer genetic determination and resilience.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.